 Permissions

-The permissions field references a PermissionSet resource defined elsewhere in your configuration.
+The permissions field is an array of permission set names defined in the same auth: configuration.
 This separation allows you to reuse permission sets across multiple identities.

 admin_permissions: